jonrandy/metho/index.md

   })
 }
 ```
-This obviously creates an additional overhead when calling methods that use this syntax, so if performance is an issue it may be better to sacrifice the nice syntax for a method stored as a regular property (this is also possible with Metho).
+This obviously creates an additional overhead when calling methods that use this syntax, so if performance is an issue it may be better to sacrifice the nice syntax for a method stored as a regular property (something that is also possible with Metho).
 In the case of `to` - you would end up with:
 ```js
 1[to](3)  // [1, 2, 3]
 ```